 Although Sylvia’s formal education provided her with an Honours Degree in Business Administration from the University of Western Ontario, her passion and commitment lie in animal welfare and protection.
 Her vision is for a greater coexistence — one in which people and bears live in harmony.

-Ainslie Willock – President and Director of Outreach
+Ainslie Willock – President and Director of Educational Programs

 Wayne McCrory is a professional biologist and ecosystem research expert who specializes in bears.
 He has worked on numerous government and private bear studies throughout western Canada, including 15 national and provincial parks.
 He served for three years on the B.C. government’s grizzly bear scientific advisory committee, and he was a public advisor on a committee formed by the B.C.
 Wildlife Branch to draft interim grizzly bear management guidelines for the Kootenay Boundary Land Use Plan.

-McCrory teaches outdoor bear safety courses and guides and advises many film crews for bear documentaries.
+McCrory teaches outdoor bear safety and bear viewing guides courses and guides and advises many film crews for bear and wild horse documentaries.
 He also has published numerous reports on bear ecology and conservation, as well as bear hazard studies and conflict management plans in many parks and communities, which help to minimize conflicts between people and bears.
-He also has carried out environmental impact assessments, including the impacts of clear-cut logging and roads on bears and other wildlife.
-He has published or co-authored seven scientific papers and over 50 technical reports.
+He has also carried out numerous environmental impact assessments, including the impacts of clear-cut logging and roads on bears and other wildlife.
+He has published or co-authored seven scientific papers and over 70 technical reports.

 A former B.C. conservation officer for 12 years, Dan gained considerable experience in managing human-bear conflicts.
 Dan was a member of Whistler’s Black Bear Task Team.
 He has worked in a wide range of environments – from the urban areas of North and West Vancouver to the coastal and rural areas of southwest B.C. – and as a result has gained extensive experience dealing with a wide variety of conflict situations (farming/ranching, urban areas, remote camps) involving both blacks and grizzlies.